jackbaty/daily.baty.net-hugo/content/post/2021/2021-12-15-Wednesday.md

 What if I were to start thinking of all my blogs and wikis and streams and such as projects?
 This site is my "Daily Notes" project.
 I have a "Wiki Project" over at [rudimentarylathe.wiki](https://rudimentarylathe.org).
 I also like the word "experiment" but I'm thinking "project" has a more bite-sized and tangible ring to it, somehow.

 Well, shit, now this "projects" idea has taken hold of me.
 Update: I started poking around looking for ideas and found [Tiny Projects](https://tinyprojects.dev/) by Ben Stokes.
-He also made [Paper Website: Start a tiny website from your notebook](https://paperwebsite.com/), which is the coolest idea and I'm pissed I didn't think of it
+He also made [Paper Website: Start a tiny website from your notebook](https://paperwebsite.com/), which is the coolest idea and I'm pissed I didn't think of it.
+That's _exactly_ the kind of thing I'm thinking about

+Well, neat, Emacs is crashing again whenever I save and export from ox-hugo.
+I've tried disabling the bit that exports automatically every time the file is saved: `# eval: (org-hugo-auto-export-mode)`.
+Maybe it's got something to do with the auto-export function.

 [//]: # "Exported with love from a post written in Org mode"
 [//]: # "- https://github.com/kaushalmodi/ox-hugo"